 How do I instruct a barrister?

-The usual route to a barrister is through a solicitor and you should discuss with your solicitor whether it is important to have a barrister’s involvement in your case.
-Should you wish to instruct a barrister from Garden Court North Chambers your solicitor can contact our Practice Management Team and make the necessary arrangements.
+The usual route to a barrister is through a solicitor and, if you have one, you should discuss with your solicitor whether it is important to have a barrister’s involvement in your case.
+Should you wish to instruct a barrister from Chambers your solicitor can contact our Practice Management Team and make the necessary arrangements.

-Whilst all the barristers at Chambers accept instructions from solicitors, it is now possible, in certain circumstances, for those who have received the appropriate training to accept instructions directly from members of the public.
-This is known as Public Access.
+Whilst all the barristers at Chambers accept instructions from solicitors, it is now possible, in certain circumstances, for those barristers who have received the appropriate training to accept instructions directly from members of the public.
+This is known as public access.

 The barrister’s role remains essentially the same as when they are approached by a solicitor or another intermediary.
 Barristers can advise you on your legal status or rights.
 Barristers can draft and send documents for you and can represent you in court, tribunal or mediations.
 They can also negotiate on your behalf and can attend interviews and hearings where appropriate.

 Incidences where a member of the public may be able to instruct a barrister using public access include where:

 - You are engaged in a course of correspondence;

 - You want work carried out before litigation starts;

 - You wish to negotiate with the other side;